GoogleCloudPlatform/community/tutorials/cloud-pubsub-drainer/index.md

 The loader script creates some synthetic test data

     cd ../loader
+    go get
+    # note you may see a warning about gopath if you are in Cloud Shell
     go run main.go

+You should see output that looks like:

     bulking out
     done bulking out
     2019/03/05 16:55:33 Published Batch